IslandViewPTA/islandview-pta-site/content/news/2021-06-newsletter.md

 Add info here if Ms. Shainin would like volunteers during the summer: hshainin@asd103.org

+## Summer Shopping Benefits Island View

+**Did you know you can continue to support Island View through your summer shopping?
+Simply select** **Island View PTA as your charity of choice in** [**Amazon Smile**](https://smile.amazon.com/ "Amazon Smile")!
+Once you set it up,  just shop as you normally would, and Amazon will automatically donate .05% of your purchase total to us!
+Super easy and it means a world of difference to our staff & students!
+Thank you for your support!

 ## You're INCREDIBLE

 **THANK YOU** **to all those who supported the Island View PTA throughout an incredibly challenging and unpredictable year!** We are so grateful for the phenomenal support from families and the MANY opportunities your contributions make possible for Island View students and staff. **Please mark your calendars for a few final events, including the Color Run on June 19th.**